VinzDF89/react-currency-field/README.md

 This package provides a React component with an input field to be used in React projects, where the value directly typed by the user is automatically formatted in the local or in a specific currency format.

-## 1.3.2 minor release notes
-- Optimized the value's formatting when deleting the decimal part.
-Now the decimal separator is kept until it is explicitly removed.

-## 1.3.0 minor release notes
+## 1.4.0 minor release notes
-- Optimized the automatic setting of the input's padding where the symbol is placed.
-- Added the more generic "disableAutoSymbolPositioning" attribute to use instead of "disableAutoCurrencyPositioning", which is now marked as deprecated.
+- On blur, the input value is set to zero if empty.
+- Automatic symbol positioning logic optimized.
+Now the symbol position can be changed without graphical issues.

 ## Installation
 ```